 We are over swamped by labels because labels sell, but they only sell if you buy them.
-Should you be a positive, ultra-positive, R+, R+P-, balanced, naturalistic, moralistic, conservative, realistic, progressive, clicker, force-free, or an authoritarian dog owner?
+Should you be a positive, force-free, balanced, R+, R+P-, naturalistic, moralistic, conservative, realistic, progressive, or a clicker dog owner?

-Labels are not a guarantee of life-quality or scientific correctness.
+Labels are not a guarantee of life-quality, high morals, or scientific correctness.
 They are trademarks, devised by people who want to sell you a product and control you.